-- The waste entering or discharging into the stormwater drainage system. - The waste entering or discharging into the sewerage system unless permitted by the sewerage utility operator. - The waste discharging into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a Regional Council resource consent or by a relevant rule in the regional plan. - (ii) The storage of any waste containing hazardous substance shall be in a manner that prevents: - The exposure to ignition sources. - The corrosion or other alteration of the containers used for the storage of the waste. - The unintentional release of the waste. - (iii) Any facility generating waste containing hazardous substances shall dispose of these wastes to appropriately permitted facilities.
+- The waste entering or discharging into the sewerage system unless permitted by the sewerage utility operator. - The waste discharging into or onto land and/or water (including groundwater and water supplies used for drinking and domestic purposes) unless permitted by a Regional Council resource consent or by a relevant rule in the regional plan. - (ii) The storage of any waste containing hazardous substance shall be in a manner that prevents: - The exposure to ignition sources. - The corrosion or other alteration of the containers used for the storage of the waste. - The unintentional release of the waste. - (iii) Any facility generating waste containing Hazardous Substances shall dispose of these wastes to appropriately permitted facilities.

-9.6 Matters of discretion
+9.6 Matters of Discretion

-9.6.1 Assessment Criteria and information requirements for Restricted Discretionary and Discretionary Activities
+9.6.1 Assessment Criteria and Information Requirements for Restricted Discretionary and Discretionary Activities